Hridhyanth/soc-design-and-planning-vsd/README.md

 - Fall time — how long it takes to drop from 80% down to 20%
 - Propagation delay — measured from the 50% point of the input to the 50% point of the output

 #### A Quick Look at the 16-Mask CMOS Process

-Fabricating a chip on silicon follows roughly sixteen distinct masking steps, starting with substrate prep and ending in passivation:

-1. Choosing the starting substrate (typically lightly-doped p-type)
-2. Defining active regions through field oxidation and a nitride mask
+1. Selecting the starting wafer — usually a lightly p-doped silicon substrate that serves as the foundation for all subsequent layers.
+2. Patterning the active regions using a combination of silicon nitride deposition and field oxidation, which electrically isolates adjacent devices from one another.
-3. Forming the n-well and p-well via ion implantation
+3. Creating the n-well and p-well regions through ion implantation, establishing the separate tubs in which NMOS and PMOS transistors will be built.
-4. Growing the gate oxide
+4. Growing a thin, high-quality gate oxide layer that will serve as the insulating barrier between the polysilicon gate and the channel below it.
-5. Depositing the polysilicon gate
+5. Depositing and patterning the polysilicon gate electrode, which controls carrier flow through the channel when a voltage is applied.
-6. Implanting source/drain regions (including LDD and halo implants)
-7. Adding contacts and metal interconnect layers
-8. Applying the final passivation layer
+6. Implanting the source and drain regions, including lightly-doped drain (LDD) extensions and halo implants that sharpen the electric field profile and reduce short-channel effects.
+7. Etching contact openings and depositing metal interconnect layers to wire up the transistors into a functioning circuitand Laying down the final passivation layer — a protective dielectric coating that seals the device against moisture, contamination, and mechanical damage.

 ### Lab — Cloning and Characterising a Custom Inverter Cell